-GARTH HUDSON was born August 2nd, 1937 in Windsor, Ontario, Canada to Fred James Hudson and Olive Louella Pentland.
+GARTH HUDSON (organist, keyboardist, saxophonist, accordionist for the legendary Rock group THE BAND) was born August 2nd, 1937 in Windsor, Ontario, Canada to Fred James Hudson and Olive Louella Pentland.
 His mother played piano, accordion and sang; his father played drums, C melody saxophone, clarinet and flute, and would play piano on Christmas Eve.
 Garth's family moved to London, Ontario around 1940.
 He grew up there and received his education at Broughdale Public School, Medway High School, and the University of Western Ontario.
 Garth studied piano with Miss Nellie Milligan and Clifford Von Custer while learning theory, harmony, and counterpoint with Thomas Chattoe.
 He also played organ for services at St. Luke's Anglican Church.

 After leaving Hawkins, Levon and the Hawks toured on their own.
 Albert Grossman's assistant, Mary Martin, introduced them to Bob Dylan, who recruited them to accompany him on his controversial 1966 folk-rock tour, and they settled near Woodstock, New York.
 Bob was a frequent visitor to their pink-colored house and Garth recorded their collaborations, resulting in the legendary Basement Tapes.

 In 1968, the Hawks became known simply as The Band and recorded their seminal debut album, Music From Big Pink.
 Over the next eight years, The Band continued recording and touring, releasing eight albums and performing for full houses around the world.
-Among the highlights of these shows for many in the audience, and the other Band members themselves, were Garth's improvised introductions to "Chest Fever."
-The Band called an end to touring with a lavish final concert on Thanksgiving 1976 as documented in Martin Scorsese's film, “The Last Waltz.”
+Among the highlights of these shows for many in the audience, and the other Band members themselves is "Genetic Method," Garth's improvised introductions to "Chest Fever."
+The Band called an end to touring with a lavish final concert on Thanksgiving 1976 as documented in Martin Scorsese's film, The Last Waltz.

-Garth spent the next 16 years in California's burgeoning music scene, contributing to several movie soundtracks, such as the Academy Award-winning “The Right Stuff” and Martin Scorsese's films “Raging Bull” and “The King of Comedy,” among others.
-He also enjoyed recording and collaborating with other musicians on their albums.
-A brush fire in 1978 swept through the hills of Malibu and destroyed the Hudson's new home, Big Oak Basin Dude Ranch, as Garth and his singer/actress wife, Maud, were making renovations.
+Garth spent the next 16 years in California's burgeoning music scene, contributing to several movie soundtracks, such as the Academy Award winning The Right Stuff and Martin Scorsese's films Raging Bull and The King of Comedy, among others.
+He also enjoyed recording and collaborating with hundreds of musicians on their albums.
+A brush fire in 1978 swept through the hills of Malibu and destroyed the Hudson's new home, Big Oak Basin Dude Ranch, as Garth and his singer/actress wife, Sister Maud, were making renovations.
 Soon after the fire experience, he composed the Music For Our Lady Queen Of The Angels, a multimedia celebrational environment created in 1980 for the 200th anniversary of the City of Los Angeles by Hollywood veteran costume and set designer Tony Duquette, including a saeta written by Ray Bradbury and narrated by Charleton Heston.

-He has appeared on TV shows, such as Ed Sullivan, Bob Dylan's 30th Anniversary, Woodstock '94, The Late Show with David Letterman, The Tonight Show, Conan O'Brien, Saturday Night Live, Roots 94 (NRK-TV) Norway, Puistoblues Finland.
+He has appeared on TV shows, including Ed Sullivan, Bob Dylan's 30th Anniversary, Woodstock '94, The Late Show with David Letterman, The Tonight Show, Conan O'Brien, Saturday Night Live, Roots 94 (NRK-TV) Norway, Puistoblues Finland.

-He has recorded and performed with many artists, including Norah Jones, Neko Case, Los Lobos, The Gipsy Kings, Leonard Cohen, Thumbs Carllile, Van Morrison, Muddy Waters, Marianne Faithfull, Roger Waters, Jennifer Warnes, Cyndi Lauper, Tango Man, the Northern Pikes, Kevin Hearn & Thinbuckle, Barenaked Ladies, John Sebastian, Jessie Winchester, Geoff Muldaur, Tom Rush, Livingston Taylor, Bill Conte, the Hudson Valley Philharmonic Orchestra, Moto "The Lion" Sano, Jimmy Sturr, Wild Bill Davis, Clifford Scott, Louisiana Red, Jo-El Sonnier, Emmylou Harris, Champion Jack Dupree, John Anderson, Tommy Spurlock, Sneaky Pete Kleinow and the Flying Burrito Brothers, David Bromberg, Sarah Perrota, the Indigo Girls, Richard Belzer, Sinead O'Connor, Don McLean, Keith Richards, Hirth Martinez, Levon Helm and the Barn Burners, Eric Andersen, Jonas Fjeld, Halvard Bjørgum, The Call, Todd Rundgren, Karla Bonoff, Linda Thompson, The Secret Machines, Jonah Smith, The Sadies, the Big Blue Big Band, Jimmy Vivino of the Conan O'Brien Show, Paul Shaffer of the David Letterman Show, Evan Dando & The Lemonheads, Donovan, Wilco, The Dixie Hummingbirds, and The Bauls of Bengal.
+He has recorded and performed with many artists, including Neko Case, Los Lobos, The Gipsy Kings, Leonard Cohen, Thumbs Carllile, Van Morrison, Muddy Waters, Marianne Faithfull, Roger Waters, Norah Jones, Jennifer Warnes, Cyndi Lauper, Tango Man, the Northern Pikes, Kevin Hearn & Thin Buckle, BarenakedLadies, John Sebastian, Jessie Winchester, Geoff Muldaur, Tom Rush, Livingston Taylor, Bill Conte, the Hudson Valley Philharmonic Orchestra, Moto "The Lion" Sano, Jimmy Sturr, Wild Bill Davis, Clifford Scott, Louisiana Red, Jo-El Sonnier, Emmylou Harris, Champion Jack Dupree, John Anderson, Tommy Spurlock, Sneaky Pete Kleinow and the Flying Burrito Brothers, David Bromberg, the Indigo Girls, Richard Belzer, Sinead O'Connor, Don McLean, Keith Richards, Hirth Martinez, Levon Helm and the Barn Burners, Eric Andersen, Jonas Fjeld, Halvard Bjørgum, The Call, Todd Rundgren, Karla Bonoff, Linda Thompson, The Secret Machines, Jonah Smith, The Sadies, the Big Blue Big Band, Jimmy Vivino of the Conan O'Brien Show, Paul Shaffer of the David Letterman Show, Evan Dando & The Lemonheads, Donovan, Wilco, Doug Paisley, The Dixie Hummingbirds, and The Bauls of Bengal.

 www.GarthHudson.com • www.GarthandSisterMaud.com